 Food Delivery Performance Analysis

+📊 The world of KPIs!
+In this project, I asked our beloved ChatGPT (which I'll affectionately call Geppetto from now on) to roleplay as my manager and request a performance analysis of a food delivery app from me.
 I'm developing the habit of using AI to simulate real-world problems during my studies.
 Since I don't yet work in the field, I lack experience with certain business challenges.
 This approach represents a productive way to use AI: rather than just asking for answers, you request problems and attempt to solve them using your skills.
+Follow below the challenge that Geppetto presented me:🎯 Business Objective:

 The manager wants to improve the efficiency of the deliveries because we are receiving many complaints about late orders.